 A juvenile is entitled to representation by legal counsel at all stages of any proceedings.
 If a juvenile is without financial resources or otherwise unable to hire counsel, he/she in entitled to have the Court provide counsel for him/her.

 The Lehigh County Juvenile Probation Department receives referrals from four sources, the police (most of our referrals), Interstate Compact on Juveniles, county to county transfers, and Magistrates for Nonpayment of Costs and Fines.
 When the case is referred by a local police jurisdiction, the officer completes a Written Allegation, which is required by the Rules of Juvenile Court, and forwards it to the Juvenile Probation Department to initiate the process.
 Once received, the referral is reviewed by the District Attorney's Office to ensure that the police are charging the juvenile correctly.
 An intake with the juvenile and his/her parent/guardian is then scheduled within three weeks of receiving the referral.
-The purpose of the intake is to determine if the juvenile is admitting or denying his/her offense(s) and gather background information to determine the most appropriate disposition for the juvenile, the victim and the community
+The purpose of the intake is to determine if the juvenile is admitting or denying his/her offense(s) and gather background information to determine the most appropriate disposition for the juvenile, the victim and the community.
+The Youth Level of Service (YLS) assessment will be completed at the intake interview in order to assist with case planning.

-The completed Juvenile Information Questionnaire you received in the mail along with the juvenile's social security card, birth certificate and the most recent report card.
+The completed Juvenile Information Questionnaire you received in the mail along with the juvenile's social security card, birth certificate, insurance card and the most recent report card.

 When a determination is made that an out of court disposition is not appropriate, or if a juvenile is denying a charge, the case is listed for an Adjudication Hearing.
 An Adjudication Hearing is a hearing to determine guilt or innocence on the alleged charges.
 If the juvenile is found guilty of any Misdemeanor or Felony charges, the case will proceed to the Disposition which may occur at this hearing or at a later date.
 The Disposition Hearing determines if the juvenile is in need of treatment, supervision, or rehabilitation.
 If the Court makes this finding, then the juvenile is adjudicated delinquent.
-The Court must then decide if the juvenile can be supervised in the community on Probation or if the juvenile should be placed.
+The Court must then decide if the juvenile can be supervised in the community on Probation or if the juvenile is in need of placement.

-All felony charges must be heard by a Judge whereas for the most part misdemeanor charges are heard by a Master.
-A Master is a Court appointed attorney who presides over specifically defined juvenile delinquency matters.
+All felony charges must be heard by a Judge whereas for the most part misdemeanor charges are heard by a Juvenile Court Hearing Officer.
+A Juvenile Court Hearing Officer is a Court appointed attorney who presides over specifically defined juvenile delinquency matters.
 Juveniles have a right to have all matters heard before a Judge.

-An administratively enacted supervision, six months in length and usually has the least amount of conditions, but can be extended for three additional months.
+An administratively enacted supervision, six months in length and usually has the least number of conditions, but can be extended for three additional months.

 Payments can be made either in person at room 130 of the courthouse or by mail.
 The Bureau accepts cash, personal checks, money orders, and credit cards (Visa, Master Card, or Discover Card).
 Credit card payments must be made in person at the courthouse.
 A $20.00 fee is charged for a personal check returned by the bank due to insufficient or unavailable funds.